mmguinness/portfolio/about.md

 </div>
 <br>

-### I'm a Dublin-based junior full-stack developer and registered architect, who loves designing and building things, recently with code.
+### My name is Marie Mc Guinness, I'm a Dublin-based junior software engineer and architect, who loves designing and building things, recently with code.

 I have contributed on a wide range of [project types](https://mmguinness.github.io/portfolio/portfolio/2022/06/05/Architecture-portfolio.html), most recently working with Metropolitan Workshop on the residential redevelopment of [Cromcastle Court and the Old Coal Yard](https://mmguinness.github.io/portfolio/CV/#employment) for Dublin City Council.
 After graduating from Dublin Institute of Technology, Bolton Street I moved to London for 4 years, where I worked in the education sector on specialist school buildings.